 Have you seen the phrase 'roll the dice' somewhere and would like to know more about what the saying means, or why people say it at all?
 The phrase 'roll the dice' is a common saying in the English language that is used to refer to things of probability.
 Meaning The phrase 'roll the dice' […]

-Mad As A Hatter – Meaning, Origin and Usage
+A Place for Everything and Everything in its Place – Meaning, Origin and Usage